mit-medg/mit-medg.github.io/index.md

 ## Reading Group
 We host a reading group every Friday at 1:30 pm in 32-262.
 You can find a schedule (subject to change) below.
+Reading group has finished for the summer; we will resume during the fall semester on Friday, September 15th (potentially at a different time).

 Presenter                          | Date                   | Paper
 ---------------------------------- | ----------             | -------------------------------------------------------------------